 Beyond the issue of out-of-pocket payments, the limits on private health insurance and Medicaid should not be an issue.
 Private health insurance obtained through an employer or purchased by an individual has no limit on the total amount of expenses payable.
 There could be a problem for drivers who rely on traditional Medicare for their health insurance coverage.
 There are limits on traditional Medicare benefits that can be addressed through purchasing a Medicare Supplement policy.
-Medicare Advantage plans function essentially like private major medical health insurance so limits should not be a concern for those with this coverage.
-In 2020, there were 2.1 million Medicare enrollees in Michigan and of these enrollees, 1,003,733 - 47.8% - were in Medicare Advantage plans.
+Medicare Advantage plans function essentially like private major medical health insurance so limits should not be a concern for people with this coverage.
+In early 2023, there were 2.2 million Medicare enrollees in Michigan and of these enrollees, 59% were in Medicare Advantage plans.